Human Resources

 Person reading the completion of a background check on a smartphone during the onboarding process

-Signaling: A Quality Trait for High Potentials
+Signaling: A Mark of Quality for High Potentials

-The 'European Way': Validation Instead of Investigation
+The European Way: Validation Instead of Investigation

-American methods, which often deeply intrude into personal privacy ('Digging up dirt'), are incompatible with the European understanding of data protection and employee rights.
-The 'European Way of Trust', as represented by Indicium, draws a clear line here.
+American methods that often intrude deeply into private life (“digging up dirt”) are not compatible with the European understanding of data protection and employee rights.
+The “European Way of Trust”, which Indicium represents, draws a clear boundary here.

 The Art of Communication